prof-rossetti/intro-to-python/notes/python/errors.md

 ## Handling Errors

-You can use a `try... except` block to handle errors:
+We can use a `try... except` block to handle errors:

 ```python
 try: